DKNazar/dknazar.github.io/procedural-sky.md

 <br>
 <h2 align="center">Optimisations</h2><hr>

 This is very implementation specific, but the original Guerrilla Games optimisations are the major factors.
 These include doing large ray-march steps when not intersecting clouds, more aggressive stencil-testing, and reprojecting across frames.
-The reprojecting step is the most complicated where you render the clouds at 1/4 resolution and update those select pixels over, slowly building the full frame.
+The reprojecting step is the most complicated where you render the clouds at 1/4 resolution and update those select pixels over time, slowly building the full frame.

 <div align="center">